Fayetteville woman dies after accident

-FAYETTEVILLE -- Police say a 42-year-old Fayetteville woman who was hit by a semi-trailer Dec.
+FAYETTEVILLE -- Police say a 42-year-old Fayetteville woman who was hit by a semi-truck on Dec.
 17 has died from her injuries.

-Crystal Shoaf was walking in the road in the area of South School Avenue and West 15th Street when she was hit by the truck around 6 p.m., according to information from Sgt.
+Crystal Shoaf was walking in the roadway in the area of South School Avenue and West 15th Street when she was hit by a semi-truck around 6 p.m. on Dec.
+17, according to information from Sgt.
 Anthony Murphy, public information officer for the Fayetteville Police Department.

 Shoaf was taken to a local hospital where she died Dec.
 20. No other information was available.